James 'Son Ford' Thomas

-Back where I lived in Yazoo County they wouldn’t hardly know who you was talking about if you’d go over there and ask for James Henry Thomas.
+Back where I live in Yazoo County they wouldn’t hardly know who you was talking about if you’d go over there and ask for James Henry Thomas.
 But if you say “Son Ford” they would know because they give me that name when I was going to school.
 I used to make little Ford tractors out of clay.
-I’d put me some sticks through there [as axles] and make me some wheels and let it dry and then I’d have something to roll across the floor: That was back in 1937 when they first started calling me “Thirty-seven Ford,” and then they started calling me just regular “Ford” from then on.
+I’d put me some sticks through there [as axles] and make me some wheels and let it dry and then I’d have something to roll across the floor.
+That was back in 1937 when they first started calling me “Thirty-seven Ford,” and then they started calling me just regular “Ford” from then on.
 So I said if I ever record records, I’d have it put in, “Sonny Ford.”

 That’s so all my friends would know who I was.
 This is all done by head, not by no book or no picture.
 I have never went to school to do this.
 No teacher has ever taught me nothing about it.
 My Uncle Joe was the first person that showed me.
 He started me off molding.
 But he never did make nothing but little mules and stuff like that.
 If my uncle had kept on he probably could do as good as me.
 But now I doubt whether he could make anything.
 He didn’t know what there was to it.
 After he quit, then I taken that trade up.
-I tried the same thing that he tried and I done pretty good on it, so I took it oven It wasn’t too hard to me to catch on.
+I tried the same thing that he tried and I done pretty good on it, so I took it over.
+It wasn’t too hard for me to catch on.
 I just kept on trying until I got perfect on it.
 A lot of days I would be by myself and I’d walk two or three miles to get me some clay and I’d come back home and sit up by the ﬁreplace at night and make things until I got sleepy.
 I got where I could make mules, and rabbits, and squirrels, and things like that, and from that I went to making birds.
 See, this is a quail I made here.
 In Mississippi the white people didn’t want the colored people to eat no quail.
 See, they had more meat than other birds better meat.
 So I don’t care if you had a license for hunting, you couldn’t kill no quail and let it be known.
 You could kill blackbirds, but if you killed a quail, it was just like you done shot somebody.
 Well.
 I got better and better all the time on molding.
 The more you make, the more it’ll come to you what to do with anything.

 That was when I was a little-bitty boy going to school—I’d say about six years old.
 That’s how I got my school money.
 My grandmother and granddaddy would work a whole week for two dollars, so they wasn’t able to buy none of that stuff for me.
-So I made this sculpturing to buy me crayons, pencils, paper; and all like that.
+So I made this sculpturing to buy me crayons, pencils, paper, and all like that.
 I’d sell the things that looked good enough around the neighborhood where we lived at.
 And so after I got grown I liked to be doing it, and I just kept going.

-The highest I ever sold was when I was small, one day I sold some horses and I got three dollars for them.
+The highest I ever sold when I was small, one day I sold some horses and I got three dollars for them.
 A fellow from Vicksburg was over at Eden and I had them horses in a box.